Skip to main content

 address either with its own address or with the address of its

-topology, on which to execute look-up algorithms, only neighbor
+entire topology, on which to execute look-up algorithms, only

-alternative paths renumbering is necessary to (re)build an
+to use these alternative paths, renumbering is necessary to (re)build

-simple operation, may be not enough, and is complicate in practice,
+simple operation, may not be sufficient, and is complicate in

-since it implies to put the system offline during the renumbering
+practice, since it implies to put the system (partially) offline

-process.
-What is desirable is to have some mechanisms to quickly
+during the renumbering process.
+What is desirable is to have some

-enable the usage of alternative paths with little extra effort,
+mechanisms to quickly enable the usage of alternative paths with

-without the need to put the system offline, hence providing higher
+little extra effort, without the need to put the system offline,

 The present memo focuses on how increase resiliency in the specific